HRPP Manual Section 6-4

 “(2) A description of any reasonably foreseeable risks or discomforts to the subject.”
 45 CFR 46.116(a) (Pre-2018 Requirements), 45 CFR 46.116(b)(2018 requirements), 21 CFR 50.25(a)

-If there is a risk of injury to the subject(s) one of the following statements must appear on the consent form.
+If there is a risk of injury to the subject(s) one of the following statements must typically appear in the consent form.
 The principal investigator (PI) is responsible for assuring that appropriate financial arrangements have been met, if appropriate, and providing documentation (e.g., contract).

-“If you are injured as a result of your participation in this research project, Michigan State University will assist you in obtaining emergency care, if necessary, for your research related injuries.
-If you have commercial insurance for medical care, your insurance carrier will be billed in the ordinary manner.
-As with any medical insurance, any costs that are not covered or are in excess of what are paid by your insurance, including deductibles, will be your responsibility.
-The University’s policy is not to provide financial compensation for lost wages, disability, pain or discomfort, unless required by law to do so.
+“If you are injured as the result of your participation in this research project and it is an emergency, please go to the nearest emergency room.
+If you have commercial insurance for medical care, your insurance carrier may be billed in the ordinary manner.
+As with any medical insurance, any costs that are not covered or are in excess of what are paid by your insurance, including deductibles, may be billed to you.
+Michigan State University’s policy is not to provide financial compensation for damages, including lost wages, disability, pain or discomfort, unless required by law to do so.
 This does not mean that you are giving up any legal rights you may have.
-You may contact [insert principal investigator’s name and phone number] with any questions or to report an injury.”
+You may contact [insert Principal Researcher’s name and phone number] with any questions or to report an injury.”

-“If you are injured as a result of your participation in this research project, Michigan State University will assist you in obtaining emergency care, if necessary, for your research related injuries.
-If you have commercial insurance for medical care, your insurance carrier will be billed in the ordinary manner.
-Any costs that are not covered or are in excess of what are paid by your insurance, including deductibles, shall be paid by [insert name of payee].
-The University’s policy is not to provide financial compensation for lost wages, disability, pain or discomfort, unless required by law to do so.
+“If you are injured as the result of your participation in this research project and it is an emergency, please go to the nearest emergency room.
+If you have commercial insurance for medical care, your insurance carrier may be billed in the ordinary manner.
+Any costs that are not covered or are in excess of what are paid by your insurance, including deductibles, may be billed to you except as described below.
+Michigan State University’s policy is not to provide financial compensation for damages, including lost wages, disability, pain or discomfort, unless required by law to do so.
 This does not mean that you are giving up any legal rights you may have.
-You may contact [insert principal investigator’s name and phone number] with any questions or to report an injury.”
+You may contact [insert Principal Researcher’s name and phone number] with any questions or to report an injury.

-If the sponsor has requirements different or in addition to the statements above (i.e., U.S. Army), language will be negotiated with the IRB and other appropriate individuals (e.g., PI, department, sponsor, legal counsel).
+If the sponsor or research collaborators have requirements different or in addition to the statements above (e.g.., U.S. Army), language will be negotiated with the IRB and other appropriate individuals (e.g., PI, department, sponsor, legal counsel).
 In any case, “no informed consent, whether oral or written, may include any exculpatory language through which the subject or the representative is made to waive or appear to waive any of the subject's legal rights, or releases or appears to release the investigator, the sponsor, the institution or its agents from liability for negligence.”
 45 CFR 46.116, 21 CFR 50.20.

 Basic Element 3 - Benefits